 For the same period, there were 970 recorded incidents of shoplifting, which is an increase of 95 compared to the previous year.
 Theft of a pedal cycle has also seen an increase of 49 offences, with 316 incidents recorded.
-Thefts from motor vehicles have decresed by one incidents, with 614 incidents recorded for the reporting period
+Thefts from motor vehicles have decreased by one incident, with 614 incidents recorded for the reporting period